poladinesh/poladinesh.github.io/CKS.md

 show firewall rules with numbers: ufw status numbered

-allow a tcp port range between 1000 and 2000 in ufw ufw allow 1000:2000/tcp
+allow a tcp port range between 1000 and 2000 in ufw:

+ufw allow 1000:2000/tcp